 - Two important cultural practices for managing prickly lettuce in wheat include crop rotation and crop competitiveness.
 Managing crop residue, controlling weeds and planting high-quality, uninfested seed helps establish a vigorous crop that can compete more effectively with emerging weeds for space, nutrients, light and water.
 Depending upon geography, farmers may want to consider crop rotation.

-Crop Science has a broad portfolio to combat tough-to-control and resistant weeds, including prickly lettuce.
-A well-thought-out herbicide program, using multiple modes of action, should be implemented to sustainably manage weeds.
+Bayer has a broad portfolio to combat tough-to-control and resistant weeds, including prickly lettuce.
+A well-thought-out herbicide program, using multiple sites of action, should be implemented to sustainably manage weeds.
 Before applying any herbicide, please read the entire label for the best possible results and to confirm that the product is effective on the weeds you wish to control.
-Not every product is suitable for every situation, and use of the correct application technique will ensure the best results.
+Not every product is suitable for every situation and use of the correct application technique will ensure the best results.

-The following Crop Science solutions are valuable tools to consider for your program.
+The following Bayer solutions are valuable tools to consider for your program.

-Huskie® herbicide (6, 27) is available to wheat growers in 40 states and includes a unique chemistry for use in cereals with multiple modes of action (MOA).
+Huskie® herbicide (6, 27) is available to wheat growers in 40 states and includes a chemistry for use in cereals with multiple sites of action (SOA).
 Huskie controls many broadleaf weeds such as kochia, Russian thistle, prickly lettuce and wild buckwheat—including ALS- and glyphosate-resistant biotypes.
 Huskie® Complete herbicide (2, 27, 6) is available to wheat growers in Colorado, North Dakota, South Dakota, Minnesota, Montana, Wisconsin and Wyoming.
 This all-in-one wheat herbicide is a combination of Huskie plus thiencarbazone that provides grass control.
-Together, these modes of action provide good control of green and yellow foxtail along with 50 grass and broadleaf weeds.
+Together, these sites of action provide good control of green and yellow foxtail along with 50 grass and broadleaf weeds.

-Because Crop Science continuously provides growers with new solutions to weed management problems, the company recently introduced Wolverine® Advanced (1, 6, 27) which controls 69 grass and broadleaf weeds in wheat, thanks to three modes of action in a single product.
+Also available for growers is Wolverine® Advanced (1, 6, 27), which controls 69 grass and broadleaf weeds in wheat, thanks to three sites of action in a single product.
 Wolverine Advanced provides the same unique broadleaf control found in Huskie with the addition of ACCase grass chemistry to control green and yellow foxtail and barnyardgrass.
 This wheat herbicide is an excellent tool to consider as grass chemistry rotation partner to manage weed resistance

-Visit the cereals section for information on additional herbicide products Bayer offers as part of an integrated weed management program for wheat.
+Visit CerealExperts.com for information on additional herbicide products Bayer offers as part of an integrated weed management program for wheat.